 In order to lower exposure to carbon intensive businesses and raise the Sub-Fund's ESG score, all holdings in the portfolio are assessed for their individual carbon intensity and ESG scores.
-The Excluded Activities detailed below support the reduction of the carbon intensity of the portfolio (specifically the thermal coal exclusions) and the improvement of the ESG score against the benchmark (notably but not exclusively UNGC compliance) alongside the optimization of the portfolio which prioritises investments in companies that have lower carbon intensity scores and higher ESG scores.

 The Sub-Fund will not invest in equities and equity equivalent securities of companies with specified involvement in specific excluded activities ("Excluded Activities").